doitian/archive-202002-iany.me/content/post/bitcoin-core-network-event-loops.md

 [Message Handler Thread](https://github.com/bitcoin/bitcoin/blob/1bc9988993ee84bc814e5a7f33cc90f670a19f6a/src/net.cpp#L1978) handles the network messages without worrying the socket operations.

 The behavior of the Message Handler Thread is similar to the Socket Handler Thread.
 Both loops each connected peer in the round-robin way.
 And for each peer, they first process incoming messages, and then send outgoing messages.
-The difference is that Message Handler Thread reads messages from the queue `vProcessMsg` and queues outgoing messages in the queue `vSendMsg`.
+The difference is that Message Handler Thread reads messages from the queue `vProcessMsg` and queues outgoing messages in the queue `vSendMsg`.

 {{< figure src="/images/202002/message-handler.png" link="/images/202002/message-handler.png" title="Message Handler" >}}